MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-desktop.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 Prevents windows from being minimized or restored when the active window is shaken back and forth with the mouse.

 If you enable this policy, application windows will not be minimized or restored when the active window is shaken back and forth with the mouse.